Where can I find support?

 The Kidscape parent phone line (02077 303300) can also be a useful source of advice.

 If your child is experiencing bullying related to a disability or learning difficulty, SNAP Cymru may be able to provide additional support.
-The website address is www.snapcymru.org and theirtheir Helpline phone number is 0845 1203730 or 0345 1203730 from a mobile phone.
+The website address is www.snapcymru.org and their Helpline phone number is 0845 1203730 or 0345 1203730 from a mobile phone.

 If your child is experiencing bullying because of their sexual orientation, Stonewall Cymru may be able to offer advice and guidance.
 Their website is www.stonewallcymru.org.uk and their phone number is 02920237744.